edrlab/webpub-viewer/README.md

 - open https://localhost:3333 in the browser
 - To stop the server, type `ctrl + c`

-There is one static example available on the same origin (should work as expected) and another one on a different origin (should fail).
+Both examples are available on the same origin, as cross-origin will be restricted by browsers and throw an error in the viewer.

 For the origin to be considered the same, protocol (`http/https`), host and port must be the same.
 See [web browsers’ same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).